botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ![MicahVanDeusens-blog](images/MicahVanDeusens-blog.png)

->The image below is my view of possible vulnerabilities to identify and exploit to reach the next BSCP exam stage and progress through the exam challenges.
+>The image below is my view of possible vulnerabilities identified and exploitation to reach the next BSCP exam stage and progress through the exam challenges.

 ![Three stages](images/3stages.png)